Should I Cancel Amazon Prime? Here Are 12 Good Reasons

 Woroch makes another important point: “Not everything you need or want to buy is sold and shipped by Amazon, so it may not be available for Prime two-day shipping anyway.
 That means it will likely take longer to arrive in the mail.
 Plus, returns are often much more of a pain to deal with when it comes from a third-party retailer.”

 You Don’t Need a Prime Membership to Get Free Shipping from Amazon

 Prime’s most obvious benefit is free shipping, everyone knows that.
 But did you know that everyone can get free shipping on Amazon — without paying the $139 a year?

 “Amazon has a $25 free shipping threshold for non-Prime members,” says Bodge.
 “If you tend to buy items over $25 or you are patient enough to combine several items into one order, do you need to pay $139 per year [for Prime membership]?”

-If you’re in the Amazon hardware ecosystem, how much of the software are you actually using?
-I’m on my second Kindle reader, and I’ve yet to download to my device any free publications from Amazon’s Kindle Owners’ Lending Library, Prime Reading or Amazon First Reads.
+Do you own any Amazon devices?
+And if so, how much of their software do you use?
+I’m on my second Kindle reader, and I’ve yet to download to my device any free publications from Prime Reading or Amazon First Reads.